shanayhpatel/Farm_Documentation/jobs_with_slurm/batch_partitions_farm.md

 - **bigmemm** (medium): This means your jobs might be suspended, but will resume when a high priority job finishes.
 Good for long jobs that need lots of cpu, but NOT recommended for MPI jobs.
 Up to 100% of idle resources can be used.

 - **bigmemh** (high) or (h): Your job will kill/suspend lower priority jobs.
 High priority means your jobs will keep the allocated hardware until it's done or there's a system or power failure.
 Limited to the number of CPUs your group contributed.
-Please check with Jeff or ask others before running anything using more than 16 cpu on bigmemh, as we only have 128 slots on this queue.
+Please check with your supervisor or others before running anything using more than 16 cpu on bigmemh, as we only have 128 slots on this queue.

-[todo]: <> (add jeff email)

 - **med**: These are the older parallel nodes.
 For many jobs not needing high memory, the parallel queue is still the way to go.
 There are many hundreds of cpu there, but we only have access to them at medium priority.
 Note that each node in this queue only has 24 cpu and 32G of RAM, so plan your scripts accordingly.